Tag

 What Should I Keep in Mind Before Choosing the Right Nickname for My Baby Girl?

 Choose a nickname that resonates with you and feels right for your baby girl.
-It should evoke emotions of love and affection whenever you call her.
+It should evoke emotions of love and affection whenever you use it.
 It should be unique for her and something that defines her personality.

 What if My Baby Girl Dislikes Her Nickname as She Grows Up?